Write Down the Street at JP Porchfest!

 Usually Porchfest audiences are nomadic.
 There are so many performances to see all over the neighborhood in just a few hours.
 But this crowd stayed put—happy to listen, grill, and chill.

-Denise Delgado is a writer, artist, educator and consultant.
-Her fiction and critical work have appeared in Inch, Hinchas de Poesía, Jai-Alai Magazine, Fiction Writers Review, the monograph for Frances Trombly: Paintings; and Tigertail, A South Florida Annual: Florida Flash, among others.
-Since 2010 she has organized the Free School for Writing, a modular, itinerant classroom for literary craft talks and workshops.
-She was a Fellow of the Honors College of Florida International University and Writer-in-Residence for Girls’ Club, a South Florida exhibition space and private foundation dedicated to women in contemporary art.
-She is the recipient of grants from New England Foundation for the Arts, Alternate ROOTS/The Ford Foundation, and Tigertail Productions’ Artist Access Program.
+Denise's fiction and critical work have appeared or are forthcoming in The Southeast Review, Inch, Hinchas de Poesía, Jai-Alai Magazine, 2040 Review, Fiction Writers Review, the anthology Florida Flash, and various contemporary art publications.
+Since 2010 she has organized the Free School for Writing, an itinerant classroom for literary craft talks and workshops.
+From 2005-2013 she worked for the Outreach Division of the Miami-Dade Public Library System as Curator for Art Services and Exhibitions and later, project director for the Vasari Project Archive.
+As a writer and multidisciplinary artist, Denise has received grants from New England Foundation for the Arts, Alternate ROOTS/The Ford Foundation, and Tigertail Productions’ Artist Access Program.
 Delgado received an MA in Media Studies from The New School and an MFA in fiction from Warren Wilson College.
-She is currently at work on a linked collection of short stories set in Miami.See other articles by Denise Delgado
+She is currently at work a collection of linked short stories set in Miami and Cuba around two families connected through Operation Peter Pan.See other articles by Denise Delgado